On The Hidden Biases of Flow Matching Samplers: Flow Matching (FM) and Conditional Flow Matching (CFM)

 \section{Flow Matching (FM) and Conditional Flow Matching (CFM)}

-Let $p_0$ be the source distribution and $p_1$ the target distribution (e.g., the data distribution $p^*$ or a smoothed version) on $\R^d$.
-We say that $T$ is a transport map if $Z \sim p_0$ implies that $T(Z) \sim p_1$, in which case we write $T_{\#}p_0 = p_1$, and there exist many such maps.
-A common generative modeling paradigm aims to learn a transport map $T$ from $p_0$ to $p_1$ on $\R^d$ using $N$ i.i.d. samples $x^{(i)} \sim p_1$, where $p_1$ is typically unknown \cite{peyre2025optimal}.
+Let $p_0$ and $p_1$ be source and target probability measures on $\mathbb R^d$, with densities denoted with the same symbol $p_0$ and $p_1$ when they exist.
+For instance, \(p_1\) may be the data distribution \(p^*\), or a smoothed version of it.
+We say that \(T\) is a transport map if \(Z\sim p_0\) implies \(T(Z)\sim p_1\), in which case we write \(T_{\#}p_0=p_1\).
+A common generative modeling paradigm aims to learn such a transport map using samples \(x^{(i)}\sim p_1\), where \(p_1\) is typically unknown \cite{peyre2025optimal}.
 One popular approach under this paradigm is flow matching (FM).

 {\bf FM.} The goal of FM is to find a velocity field $v: [0,1] \times \R^d \to \R^d$, such that, if we solve the ODE: then the law of $z(1)$ when $z_0 \sim p_0$ is $p_1$ (in which case we say that $v$ drives $p_0$ to $p_1$).
 The law of $z(t)$ for $t \in [0,1]$ is described by a probability path $p: [0,1] \times \R^d \to \R$, denoted $p_t(z)$, that evolves from $p_0$ at $t=0$ to $p_1$ at $t=1$.
 If we know $v$, then we can first sample $z_0 \sim p_0$ and then evolve the ODE from $t=0$ to $t=1$ to generate new samples.